 If you remember this simple technique as one of the things to do while lucid dreaming and practice it for several weeks, you’re more likely to start having lucid dreams.

 This is very effective as you always have your hands and can recognize them.
-With a few months of practice, many people are able to make their dream selves look at their hands.
+With a few months of practice, many people can make their dream selves look at their hands.

 When people just starting out realize they’ve looked at their own hands and that they’re dreaming, they often wake themselves up with all the excitement of having done it.